chuanqisun/htmaa-2025/src/posts/week-12/index.md

 }
 ```

+This was confirmed working in [Electronics fabrication week](../week-06/index.md#integration-test).

 ## Network 2: Mac and name as BLE address

-I added LED lights to the Switchboard (see the Final Project page for details).
+I added LED lights to the Switchboard (see the [Group assignment page](https://fab.cba.mit.edu/classes/MAS.863/CBA/group_assignments/week12/) for details).
 Since the TRRS connection provides only one-way communication from the Switchboard to the Operator, I needed a method for the Operator to send information back to change the LED states.
+A browser app was introduced to be the hub.
 The full data flow operates as follows:

 1. The Operator reads a 3-bit address from the Switchboard.
 2. The Operator sends the address to the browser app.
 3. The browser app sends a new address to the Switchboard.
 4. The Switchboard lights up the LED corresponding to that address.

 I needed to associate the address of the phone jacks with the specific LED next to them.
 The wiring had changed over time, so the only guarantee was that they were distinct.
-I approached this empirically by probing them to determine the addresses.
+I approached this empirically by probing them to determine the final addresses.

 ![Probing for address](./media/weekly-assembly-02.webp)
 **Probing for address**